View as PDF

 Electric service

-29) - Inadequate access/clearance exists at the main service panel.
+33) Inadequate access/clearance exists at the main service panel.
 This panel has a storage shelf in front of it.
-While the inspector did take the screws out of the shelf, and remove the panel cover, this location does not meet minimum safety guidelines.
-A panel must be easily accessible.
-Recommend repair.
-To be considered accessible, a panel must have:
+While the inspector did take the screws out of the shelf, and remove the panel cover, this location does not meet minimum accessibility guidelines.
+A panel, to be considered accessible, must have:

-• Walls, below the panel, unencumbered clear down to the floor
+- Walls, below the panel, unencumbered clear down to the floor-ground

 Water heater

-34) - The temperature-pressure relief valve drain line is buried in the dirt.
-This is a safety concern.
-The tubing should terminate 6" to 18" above grade.
-Recommend immediate repair.
-Cut tubing to establish proper clearances from grade.
-All work to be done by a qualified party.
-To see a short video on this topic, produced by King of the House Home Inspection, please visit: http://www.youtube.com/watch?v=0QpOmv3inWk
+40) The temperature pressure relief valve drain line is below grade, buried in the dirt -- impedes flow and is a safety concern.
+The tubing should terminate 6" to 24" above grade.
+I recommend immediate repair (trimming drain line) and further evaluation by a qualified plumbing contractor.
+To see a short video on this topic, produced by King of the House Home Inspection, please visit: http://youtu.be/iwCfEWvzYds

 HVAC (Heating, ventilation and air conditioning)

-38) - Supplemental heat in the kitchen is supplied by a fan-assisted wall heater.
+43) Supplemental heat in the kitchen is provided by a fan-assisted wall heater.
 The lower edge of the heater is mounted below the hardwood floor.
 The heater, at the time of the inspection, was putting out temperatures as high as 240 degrees.
 Wood typically can ignite at 450 degrees; however, wood continually exposed to high temperatures over a long period of time is altered (pyrolysis) so it is susceptible to igniting at lower temperatures.
-Recommend repair/replacement/further evaluation by a qualified party, such as a licensed electrician.
+I recommend repair/replacement/further evaluation by a qualified party such as a licensed electrician.

-39) - This furnace has a heavy accumulation of white condensate inside of it which is s sign that it require service, or it can be an indication of poor venting or draw.
-Furnaces are not dismantled by inspectors in order to check for cracks or holes in heat exchangers.
-That is beyond the scope of a home inspection.
+44) This furnace has an accumulation of white condensate on the interior, a sign that it requires service.
 This unit is 11 years of age.
 Forced-air furnaces have a life expectancy of 15-20 years.
 But, to maintain and extend the life of the appliance and for safety, manufacturers recommend that these systems be professionally cleaned and serviced by an HVAC professional annually.
-Recommend that an HVAC professional service the unit at this time and, while on-site, technician to further evaluate the performance of the system, venting and provide an estimate of the remaining life.
-HVAC pro to explain to the client any routine maintenance that is required of a homeowner, such as filter replacement or cleaning.
+I recommend that an HVAC professional service the unit at this time.
+A heating contractor produced video, descriptive of the procedures and tests customarily included as part of HVAC service at a gas furnace, is available at this link: http://youtu.be/IOMcABp5HDE

 Plumbing and laundry

-41) - The clothes dryer is ducted into plastic or foil accordion-type flexduct and that ducting has been routed through the floor, down into the crawl space and then to the outside.
+46) The clothes dryer is ducted into foil-mylar accordion-type flex duct and the duct was routed through the floor -- down into the crawl space and then to the outside.
 Ducting that goes through walls, into substructure areas/crawl spaces, must be rigid metal ducting.
-That ducting should be wrapped with R4 insulation in unconditioned spaces.
-Flex duct (and that would be metal flex duct) is only acceptable as a short transition piece behind a dryer.
+That ducting should be wrapped with R-4 insulation in unconditioned spaces.
+Semi-rigid aluminum flex duct (different than plastic or foil accordion flex duct) would be acceptable as a short transition section of ducting behind the dryer.
+All work/repair to be completed, in a manner that complies with general safety guidelines, by qualified person such as appliance installation professional.
+For more information on dryers and ducting, please visit: http://goo.gl/B2i6QT

 Wood stoves, fireplaces, gas fireplaces or stoves

-46) - The gas fireplace, despite the gas and pilot light both being on, did not operate or turn on with normal controls at the time of the inspection.
-Recommend repair and service by an HVAC professional when the gas furnace is service.
+51) The gas fireplace, despite the gas and pilot light both being on, did not operate or turn on with normal controls at the time of the inspection.
+I recommend repair and service with work to be completed by an HVAC professional.
 Then, in the future, if the unit is used only occasionally primarily for aesthetics or ambiance, heating professionals recommend that it be serviced about every three years.
 If it is being used heavily, as a primary heat source, it should be serviced annually, as if it were a furnace.
 These units, like furnaces, last longer, are more efficient and safer when regularly maintained by heating professionals.

 Crawl space